ganesh250684/TerraformAI-Docs/samples/gcp_ai_report.md

 ```
 + instance = google_sql_database_instance.primary.name
 ```
-→ A new read-only user is being created for the primary SQL database instance.
+→ A new readonly user is being created for the primary database instance.

 ```
 + name     = "readonly_user"